-New Kickstarter project aims to finish OpenMobile ACL, run Android apps in webOS on HP TouchPadAlex Wagner - Deputy Managing Editor, News Desk
+New Kickstarter project aims to finish OpenMobile ACL, run Android apps in webOS on HP TouchPadAlex Wagner - Editorial Director of News and Content

 The HP TouchPad is no stranger to Android, getting a taste of Ice Cream Sandwich as well as its own CyanogenMod builds.
 The webOS tablet was also once the target of a project called the "Application Compatibility Layer" (ACL) from a company named OpenMobile that aimed to get the TouchPad to run Android apps inside of webOS.
 OpenMobile got the software up and running, but the project eventually stagnated.
 Now another group known as Phoenix International Communications is teaming up with OpenMobile to kickstart development on the ACL and get it out to the public.